theNewDynamic/hugo-module-tnd-iubenda/README.md

 ## Styling

 Users are free to add any styling involving Iubenda to their own styling pipeline.
-Bot for ease of use, the module will print in a safe `style` tag the content of an asset file named `assets/tnd-iubenda/style.css` if found on the project.
+Bot for ease of use, the module will print in a `style` tag the content of an asset file named `assets/tnd-iubenda/style.css` if found on the project.

 So for:
 ```css